openjdk/jextract/README.md

 --include-function distance # header: point.h
 ```

-This file can be passed back to jextract, as follows:
+This file can be passed back to `jextract`, as follows:

 ```
 jextract -t org.jextract --source @includes.txt point.h